 Premises for a better search engine

 For more than a decade now Google has been the dominant search engine, consistently used for more than 85% of global Internet searches according to NetMarketShare.
 During this time there have not been any serious attempts to challenge the market dominance of the company that claims to be on a mission to organize the world‘s information and make it universally accessible and useful.
 As outlined before (see this article) it is highly unlikely that Google will succeed in doing so and is indeed most likely to blame for the majority of ad-copy disguised as content flooding the world wide web.
-The fact that the most visible part of the Internet his influenced in this way by a for-profit entity should worry every thinking person. – Did you know that Google is now the third largest company in the US in terms of revenue and that more than 90% of the company’s revenue are being paid by advertisers ($5.77 Million per hour!)?
+The fact that the most visible part of the Internet his influenced in this way by a for-profit entity should worry every thinking person.

 The following is an attempt to describe the fundamental premises needed for a sustainable information management strategy (“Search”) and potentially save the world wide web from the tragedy of the commons or flippantly put a concept for ‘building a better search engine than Google‘.